At Dash Dynamics, we have developed our own unique, and innovative way of positioning letters correctly on number plates using a number plate jig.

 The 3D and 4D letters we supply are exactly cut to the same shape.
 This allows you, the dealer, to combine both products together to create a plate with the Resin Domed 3D letter fitted to the top of the 4D letter to make a truly bespoke product should the customer wish to take this additional option.

 Unlike other manufacturers of 4D letters, we subtly radius the inside and outside corners so there is a much reduced risk of the end user injuring themselves on sharp corners.
 Our 4D letters also come with high quality 3M adhesive already applied to the rear, ensuring the very best in adhesion.
 No more messing around with acetone, risking damaging the plate through dripping the acetone on it whilst applying the letters.
-No more fiddling around with Superglue where the bond between the plate and letter will eventually break down due to atmospheric conditions and water, causing the letter to fall off.
+No more fiddling around with Superglue where the bond between the plate and letter will eventually break down due to atmospheric conditions and water, thus causing the letter to fall off.

 Coupled with our bespoke jig to help ensure the correct spacing of the letters, when you get your number plate supplies from Dash Dynamics, you’re guaranteed a road legal solution to 3D number plates.